hegdetejas01/dsmpTasks/README.md

 # dsmpTasks
-This file contains all the tasks of campusx dsmp
+This file contains all the tasks of campusx dsmp<br>
+06/06 - Task1, task2 completed